rohitdiwadkar/Deep-learning-/README.md

 Deep Learning is very important part of machine learning and artificial intelligence which specially used in software agents and machines are made to ascertain the ideal output in a specific deep network with the aim of maximizing its performance.

-From this assignments I learned alot and faced lot of challenges:
+From this project I learned alot and faced lot of challenges:

 The number of network confused alot to which there was some errors arised while designing the model and the data given as input.